Last updated: 10 October 2017

 Regulation 17(3A): Making complaints about building practitioners

 A BCA’s dealings with building practitioners may give rise to concerns about the organisation or individual’s competence or capability.
-To comply with regulation 17(3A) of the Regulations, a BCA must have a system that enables it to make a determination about when it is necessary or desirable to make a compliant to a professional body about a practitioner.
+To comply with regulation 17(3A) of the Regulations, a BCA must have a system that enables it to make a determination about when it is necessary or desirable to make a complaint to a professional body about a practitioner.

 Complaints can be made, for example, to: